Great ice cream starts with great dairy farmers.

 We rely on the hard work and skills of our local dairy farmers to provide great, fresh milk to our dairy each day.
 It is the local dairy farmers we thank and respect so much.
 So we'd like you to meet a few of them.
 Check back from time to time and you'll see who provides milk for your ice cream.
 Turkey Hill is dedicated to its heritage and the heritage of those who make Turkey Hill successful.

-Welcome to the Mount Joy Farmer's Co-Op
+John Stauffer, Mount Joy Co-Op

 Click a photo to see it larger.